ameliemaia/stylus-platonic/Readme.md

 It's primary objectives are:

-1. To provide an 3D library for platforms that don't support WebGL.
+1. To provide a 3D library for platforms that don't support WebGL.
 2. To provide a simple API and workflow for generating content.
 3. To generate the least amount of CSS required to display content.